mordvintsevmv/quantori_homework_4/README.md

 All tests are presented in the `tests/functions.test.js` file.

 **Almost every test checks the conditions:**
-- Example values;
+- Call function with example values;
-- Empty values;
+- Call function with empty values;
-- Boundary Values;
+- Call function with boundary Values;
 - Function is pure.

 All implemented tests were successfully passed: